appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 2. Samples from log files do not contain credentials or payment details.

 *L2*
-1. Application does not log credentials or payment details.
+1. Verification shall confirm that application does not log credentials or payment details.

 ---